PAY RANGE: EP16

 · learn the basic principles and processes required for the administration and inspection of construction and renovation work

-Completion of a bachelor's degree program at an accredited college or university with major course work in architecture or architectural engineering for the Building/Site Design Specialty or landscape architecture for the Landscape Design Specialty.
+Completion of a bachelor's degree program at an accredited college or university with major course work in architecture or architectural engineering.

 One year of experience performing professional architectural work in the preparation of plans, designs and specifications for architectural projects.

-NOTE: Advanced course work in architecture, architectural engineering or landscape architecture beyond the bachelor's degree as stated above may be substituted for the required experience.
+NOTE: Advanced course work in architecture, architectural engineering or landscape architecture beyond the bachelor's degree as stated above may be substituted for the required experience for both specialties.

 PHYSICAL AND MEDICAL REQUIREMENTS